anhvir/c102/README.md

  between arrays and pointers, then start with implementing Exercise 6.9.
 You can use the skeleton [`e69.c`](./e69.c).

-  * **A Challenge: Implement Exercise 7.4 for a special, less general case:** For this exercise, we need to prints out the frequency of each value in the input, and here we impose a special condition on the input values.
+  * **A Challenge: Implement Exercise 7.4 for a special, less general case:** For this exercise, we need to print out the frequency of each value in the input, and here we impose a special condition on the input values.
 Namely each input value is a) non-negative, and b) not exceeding an upper limit, say 100.